 Your partner's level of sexual skill and attention can play a big part in your sexual enjoyment.
 A positive, respectful connection between partners sets the stage for sexual interest and arousal.

 Positive sexual experiences help build a healthy sexuality.
 On the other hand, a woman who has had a forced sexual experience is likely to have mixed feelings about sex.
-In one study, 1 out of 5 women reported having been forced to do something sexual.
-This was most often done by someone they were close to. footnote 2

 Some women feel guilty, embarrassed, ashamed, or self-conscious during sex.

 A woman may avoid sex because she's afraid that an illness (such as cancer) or surgery (such as mastectomy or hysterectomy) will make sexual activity unpleasant for one or both partners.

 As a woman ages, she may have sex less often because she no longer has a partner or her partner has lost interest in or is no longer able to have sex.
 Many older women also report problems with lubrication.